biancaelenab/employee-management-system--java/README.md

 - `Main` – handles user input and menu navigation
 - Input validation
 - Better error handling
 - GUI or web interface

+## Note
+This is a simple console-based project intended as a learning exercise and a basic skeleton for an employee management application.
+It demonstrates core Java, object-oriented programming, and basic CRUD operations, but it is not production-ready.